-- Class Newsgroup: We will use the local USENET newsgroup umaine.cos350 on the NNTP (net news) server creak.um.maine.edu for electronic discussions.
-The Web interface at http://chaw.eip10.or g/news/ provides convenient access.
-Some further, more general, information on USENET appears at http://en.wikipedia.org/wiki/Usenet.
-The newsgroup is the primary forum for electronic announcements and discussions, so please monitor it regularly, and post messages there as well.
-Unless there is a reason for not sharing a question or comment, please use the newsgroup, not email, for questions and comments related to this course. - Class mailing list: Please make sure you are on the class mailing list.
+Class discussion forum: We will use the university's Brightspace installation for class discussions outside class meeting times.

+Class mailing list: Please make sure you are on the class mailing list.
 The mailing list will use the email address for each student as recorded in the official university records (MaineStreet system).
-We will use this mailing list only for urgent messages because all other messages will go on the class newsgroup.
+We will use this mailing list only for urgent messages because all other messages will go on the class discussion forum.
 I anticipate fewer than a dozen messages on this list over the semester.